milkschen/leviosam2/README.md

 # bowtie2 -p ${THREADS} -x grch38_1kgmaj_snvindels -1 ${READ1} -2 ${READ2} | leviosam lift -l grch38_1kgmaj_snvindels.lft -t ${THREADS} -p test_pe_reads-grch38_1kgmaj
 ```

-The resulting BAM file uses the GRCh38 coordiante system .
-It can be further processed with downstream software, e.g. a variant caller.
+The resulting BAM file uses the GRCh38 coordiante system.
+It can be further processed with downstream software as a normal BAM file.

 We provide more detailed instructions of how to use levioSAM in common variant-aware reference pipelines (major-allele reference and personalized reference) in the [levioSAM wiki](https://github.com/alshai/levioSAM/wiki/Alignment-with-variant-aware-reference-genomes).